An Admissions Counselor

-With this flexible business management program, you can transfer credit from other schools and receive more credit for college-level exams (such as UExcel, CLEP, and DANTES exams), military training and education programs, and courses approved by the New York State Board of Regents National College Credit Recommendation Service.
+With this flexible business management program, you can transfer credit from other schools and receive more credit for military training and education programs, and courses approved by the New York State Board of Regents National College Credit Recommendation Service.

 The fully online BPS program is also an attractive option for military spouses, veterans, and DoD civilians who have completed government-sponsored training that’s been evaluated for college credit by ACE.